tompittson/katacoda-scenarios/container-process-entrypoint-cmd/intro.md

-In this scenario, you will look at how processes are isolated in containers, the importance of PID 1, how to define the starting process correctly and also a look at some of the problems that can be encountered if not done correctly.
+In this scenario, you will look at how processes are isolated in containers, the importance of PID 1, and how to define the starting process correctly.
+The steps will also some common pitfalls and the problems these can cause.